Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 }
 ```

-Unfortunately, both the MVC and Proxy middleware are *pipeline branch terminators* which means that MVC will always handle a request and not pass it on to any middleware registered *after* the MVC registration (even when MVC doesn't know how to handle it), and as you can imagine, there is no request the Proxy wouldn't know how to handle because all it's doing is forwarding it, so again, it won't pass a request on to the next piece of middleware.
+Unfortunately, both the MVC and Proxy middleware are *pipeline branch terminators* which means that MVC will always handle a request and not pass it on to any middleware registered *after* the MVC registration (even when MVC doesn't know how to handle it).
+And as you might imagine, there is no request the Proxy wouldn't know how to handle because all it's doing is forwarding requests to the configured endpoint, so again, it won't pass a request on to the next piece of middleware.
 If you want to use MVC in your new site you'll need to map specific requests to either the proxy *or* MVC (depending which way round you prefer / is easier).

 ## Testing

 So you've decided which migration technique to use, be it [sideloading](#sideloading) or via [proxy](#proxy), and now you're ready to start replacing some of your old code?
 As I've said before in this article, there is no easy answer.
 However, I would like to show you the multi-targeting power of *.Net Core* tooling which may allow you to safely replace existing pages.
-Before we can do that though, you're almost definitely going to need [*dependency injection*](https://en.wikipedia.org/wiki/Dependency_injection) in order to [*mock*](https://en.wikipedia.org/wiki/Mock_object) aspects of your environment and execution pipeline.
+Before we can do that though, you're almost definitely going to need [*dependency injection (DI)*](https://en.wikipedia.org/wiki/Dependency_injection) in order to [*mock*](https://en.wikipedia.org/wiki/Mock_object) aspects of your environment and execution pipeline.

+If you need to inject `*.aspx` pages, it's a real palaver (one of the many benefits of moving to MVC is improved abstraction).
+There are only two mechanisms I know of for Web Forms described in the sections below.

+### Pre Request Handler

+The reason you can't easily implement DI in Web Forms is that the factories that are responsible for receiving a request and building up an instance of your Page to pass the request to, insist upon there being a parameterless public constructor on the page.
+If there can be no parameters, there can be no injection.